 Specifically, likes show that users have seen your content and find you insightful, entertaining, or helpful.

-If you find your audience is responding to a certain blog or video topic you’ve been posting on social media, you can base more of your content around that topic going forward.
+If your audience responds to a certain blog or video topic you’ve posted on social media, plan more of your content around that topic going forward.

 When someone clicks on your post, they’re agreeing to follow a link to your content.
-You piqued their curiosity and/or interest so much that they wanted more.
+You piqued their curiosity so much that they wanted more.

 This is a good thing.

 Clicks are likes on steroids.
 If you get potential buyers to click, it means you’ve really hit their pain point or written a super engaging social post.
 Good job!

 If someone publicly passes along content you posted on their social media account, all of their followers will see it, too.
 That’s a lot of extra eyeballs.
 And if the right person or company shares something, you could see your brand awareness skyrocket.